hackerwins/homepage-old/docs/server-for-web.md

 *NOTE: If docker compose is not installed, install it: [Install Docker Compose](https://docs.docker.com/compose/install/)*

-First, downloads all manifests files from [docker folder](https://github.com/yorkie-team/yorkie-team.github.io/tree/main/docker).
-Then execute the following command in the folder containing the downloaded file.
+First, download all manifests files from [docker folder](https://github.com/yorkie-team/yorkie-team.github.io/tree/main/docker).
+Then, execute the following command in the folder containing the downloaded file.

 ```bash
 $ docker-compose up --build -d